 A proportionate capital investment does not necessarily mean cash.
 An investment can also be made for E-2 purposes by: transferring goods, buying equipment or inventory, or by making other capital investments such as devoting intellectual property to the business.
 These are only examples of possible options as an investment for the program allows for creativity – again making it accessible to the majority of investors.

 Initial E-2 visas are valid for two years, but the visa may be extended each time for an additional two years.
 There is no limit to the number of times an investor may extend the visa.
+But, you should apply for an extension of your investor visa well in advance of its expiration.
+Any such request for extension is approved by the USCIS, and E-2 visa attorneys at Maria Jones Law Firm can assist you with this process.
 Spouses and unmarried children under 21 may join the investor in the United States.
+The nationality of dependent of an E-2 visa holder need not be the same as that of the treaty investor.
 Spouses may also apply for work authorization with no restrictions on employment.

-Employers in the United States always seeking to employ the very best individuals in science, arts, education, business, or athletics often search globally for employees.
+Employers in the United States, who seek to employ the very best individuals in science, arts, education, business, or athletics often search globally for employees.
 In order for U.S. based employers to employ foreign nationals who have extraordinary ability in the sciences, arts, education, business or athletics, the U.S. based employer must obtain a visa for the foreign national so the extraordinary individual may perform for the employer in the United States.
 The O-1 visa was created specifically for U.S. employers to be able to employ extraordinary individuals from different countries.